 One of the best and easy mango recipe to try in this mango season.
 This is the best dessert recipe for parties too.
 You can make ahead and refrigerate.
 This dessert best suits dinner dessert.

-This light and airy textured dessert has cream as the base ingredient.
+This light and airy textured dessert have cream as the base ingredient.
 Mousse usually contains pureed fruits, chocolate, herb(green tea, matcha), flavours (mint, vanilla).

 I am using mango puree in this recipe.
 I am using a blender to puree the mango.
 I am using Thai honey mangoes.
 When you puree the mango make sure the puree is smooth and does not contain any chunks.
 Add sugar based on the sweetness of the mango.
 One of the very simple recipe but makes kids very excited if you engage them in making this dish.